 Our management of HCV areas includes the rehabilitation of riparian zones that have previously been cleared or planted.
 Riparian buffers refer to the natural vegetation along the banks of water bodies.
 They control erosion and function as a buffer to pollutants entering the waters from agricultural runoff.

 Recognising the ecological importance of riparian buffer zones, GAR has been actively working on maintaining and restoring these zones across our operations since 2018.
-To date, we have rehabilitated around 2,700 hectares of riparian zones.
-We have managed to revegetate 96 percent of these riparian zones with native trees and vegetation.
+We have rehabilitated and revegetated around 2,700 hectares of riparian zones.

 Our research facility, SMARTRI, is collaborating with Cambridge University on a riparian restoration research project, RERTA, to determine the best methods for restoration.